 Your treatment choices depend on the type of ampullary cancer you have, test results,

-whether the cancer can be removed with surgery, and the size and stage of the cancer.
+if the cancer can be removed with surgery, and the size and stage of the cancer.
+The

 caused by the cancer.
 Talk with your healthcare team about your treatment choices,

 the goals of treatment, and what the risks and side effects may be.